marad26/account-finance-calculator/README.md

 ### about
-simple app to currently calculating new transactions summary for given client accounts
+simple app currently calculating new transactions summary for given client accounts

 #### run
  ./gradlew bootRun